GalardoDev/samp-v-deathmatch/README.md

 # samp-v-deathmatch

-This is my first gamemode I have done from scratch
+This is my first gamemode I have done from scratch.